IBM/powerai-counting-cars/README.md

 ![video-to-gif](doc/source/images/output-video-as-gif.gif)

 Whether you are counting cars on a road or products on a conveyer belt, there are many use cases for computer vision with video.
 With video as input, automatic labeling can be used to create a better classifier with less manual effort.
-This Code Pattern shows you how to create and use a classifier to identify objects in motion and then track the objects and count them as they enter designated regions of interest.
+This code pattern shows you how to create and use a classifier to identify objects in motion and then track the objects and count them as they enter designated regions of interest.

-In this Code Pattern, we will create a video car counter using PowerAI Vision Video Data Platform, OpenCV and a Jupyter Notebook.
+In this code pattern, we will create a video car counter using PowerAI Vision Video Data Platform, OpenCV and a Jupyter Notebook.
 We'll use a little manual labeling and a lot of automatic labeling to train an object classifier to recognize cars on a highway.
 We'll load another car video into a Jupyter Notebook where we'll process the individual frames and annotate the video.

 We'll use our deployed model for inference to detect cars on a sample of the frames at a regular interval.
 We'll use OpenCV to track the cars from frame to frame in between inference.
 In addition to counting the cars as they are detected, we'll also count them as they cross a "finish line" for each lane and show cars per second.

 Credit goes to Michael Hollinger for his initial notebook counting objects with the PowerAI Vision Video Data Platform.

-When the reader has completed this Code Pattern, they will understand how to:
+When the reader has completed this code pattern, they will understand how to:

 * Use automatic labeling to create an object detection classifier from a video
 * Process frames of a video using a Jupyter Notebook, OpenCV, and PowerAI Vision